ana-mc-almeida/ei-project/tests/docs/microservices/shops.md

 }
 ```

+It then extracts the newly created shop's ID from the response.

-## 3. Get all shops
+## 3. Get all shops and confirm the new shop is present

-This step tests the `GET /Shop` endpoint to retrieve all shops, including the one created in step 2.
+This step tests the `GET /Shop` endpoint again to verify the presence of the newly created shop using its ID.

-## 4. Get the created shop
+## 4. Get the created shop by ID

-This step tests the `GET /Shop/{id}` endpoint to retrieve the shop created in the step 2.
+This step tests the `GET /Shop/{id}` endpoint to retrieve the shop by the ID obtained during creation.

 ## 5. Update the shop by ID

-This step tests the `PUT /Shop/{id}` endpoint to update the shop created in step 2 with the following data:
+This step tests the `PUT /Shop/{id}` endpoint to update the shop with the following data:

 ```json
 {
   "address": "aaaa",